btcpayserver/btcpayserver-doc/docs/Deployment/BackupRestore.md

 echo "✅ Archive done."
 ```

-When the backup has been completed and run successful it will state :
+When the backup has been completed successfully it will state:

 ```
 printf "✅ Backup done => $backup_path\n\n"